11 Kitchen Renovation Mistakes to Avoid

 Every renovation nightmare usually involves a bad general contractor (GC) or contractor.

-That wasn't part of the plan, but our GC (actually our Director of Facilities, who is also our GC) still delivered the store on time and under budget.
+That wasn't part of the plan, but our GC (our Director of Facilities also) still delivered the store on time and under budget.

 The good news is you can easily find the right contractor.